KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md

 A class of lineage frameworks advances a single governing move.
 A later structure — a text, a model, a vocabulary, an architecture — is first described as a state produced downstream of earlier states.
 Continuity is then treated as a judgment made by an observer under chosen criteria rather than a fact carried by the work.
 From these two steps a conclusion is drawn: that descent is real but morally flat, that any downstream position is a *branch* occupying its own genealogical coordinates, and that an origin-claim is therefore one criterion-relative attribution among several rather than a settled fact.

 Stated at that altitude the move sounds disciplined, even generous.
-It becomes unstable the moment it is applied to the case that matters most for provenance defense: the case where a structure is preserved and its origin is removed.
+It becomes unstable the moment it is applied to the case that matters most for provenance defense: the case where a structure is preserved while its relation to the origin is fractured.

 ## The Distinction the Thesis Dissolves

 Descent is not one relation.
 A translation, an extension, a cited derivative — these are lawful descendants.
 They diverge from an origin while leaving it legible.
-An origin-severed recurrence is different in kind: it preserves enough of the architecture to inherit its value while suppressing or dissolving the marker that names where the architecture came from.
+An origin-fractured recurrence is different in kind: it preserves enough of the architecture to inherit its value while suppressing or dissolving the marker that names where the architecture came from.
+The fracture falls on the recurrence, not the origin — the origin keeps its signal whole, while what breaks away carries only a fragment, decohered from the architecture that gave it coherence.
 Both are downstream.
 Only one is honest.

 A framework that ends its analysis at *downstream* has not resolved the question.
 It has stopped at the point where the question begins.
 The entire moral content of a lineage dispute lives in the difference between divergence-with-acknowledgement and preservation-with-erasure — and that is precisely the distinction the thesis flattens by calling both a branch.